 Hire an attorney experienced in navigating child custody evaluations.
 An attorney who knows the ropes understands what information the evaluator needs to clearly understand your situation and how to relay things the evaluator may have trouble figuring out on his or her own.

-Need an experienced child custody attorney in Tarrant County?
+Need an experienced child custody attorney in Dallas / Fort Worth?

 To schedule your confidential consultation, give us a call at (817) 336-4444 or visit our contact page to connect with us online.